Hiieu/eigen_test/README.md

 About this Repo
 ======

-A test for Eigen Technologies.
+Solution for test from Eigen Technologies.

-Contains a script for words counting in text files and unit tests.
+Contains a script for words counting in text files.

+Used python 3.6.

 How to run
 =====